wu2ming/Song-Classification/README.md

-# Music-Recommended system Using CNN
+# Music-Recommend system Using CNN

-Using traditional image processing techinque to categorize audio into different song generes.
-The idea is to map input audio into a certain genere using a Convolutional Neural Network so that songs of the same class can be recommended to an user.
+Using traditional image processing techinque to categorize audio into different song genres.
+The idea is to map input audio into a certain genre using a Convolutional Neural Network so that songs of the same class can be recommended to an user.

 ## 1. Dataset
 - dataset on kaggle: